bg-write/chatGPT-cheatsheet/README.md

 ## PART B: ChatGPT's API <a name="part-b"></a>

-This section provide a beginner's guide to ChatGPT for software engineers who want to integrate ChatGPT's AI into their own applications.
+Part B provide a beginner's guide to ChatGPT for software engineers who want to integrate ChatGPT's AI into their own applications.

 ## IV.
 Getting Started (ChatGPT's API) <a name="getting-started-api"></a>

 [Return to top](#top)

+This section reviews the technology and packages needed to get started with ChatGPT's API and how to run our example code.

 ### System Requirements